quora/pyanalyze/docs/type_evaluation.md

   an evaluation function for a runtime function, to replace some impls.
 - Type compatibility for evaluated functions.
+- Implementation of the desired behavior for return annotations

 Areas that need more thought include: